thebentern/iframe-carousel/README.md

 ## Building and running in Docker

-Optionally, you can run a containerized version of the application.
+Optionally, you can run a small containerized version of the application.
 Follow the steps above.

 * Run `docker build -t iframe-carousel .` to build the docker image